nrv-framework/NRV/ReadMe.md

 # Installation

-use pip for installation : 'pip install nrv'
+use pip for installation : '''pip install nrv''''

 # Requirements